Skip to content

 Holding the Ground, Not the Peace

 By the end of April 2004, the Marines of 2/4 had inflicted heavy losses on insurgent forces and maintained control of key sectors in Ramadi.
-On paper, they had succeeded—patrols resumed, checkpoints held, and enemy attacks were temporarily blunted.
+On paper, they had succeeded. patrols resumed, checkpoints held, and enemy attacks were temporarily blunted.
 But beneath the surface, the battle revealed deeper challenges.
 Insurgents remained embedded within the civilian population, able to regroup, rearm, and strike again.
-There were no clear front lines, no victory parades—just a city simmering with unresolved tension.

-Corpsmen carry a wounded Marine to a CH-46 on April 7, 2004, after a five-hour firefight in Ramadi left 12 Marines dead—10 from a single company.
-(Philadelphia Inquirer/MCT)
+Navy corpsmen carry a wounded Marine to a CH-46 helicopter on April 7, 2004, after a five-hour firefight in Ramadi that left 12 Marines dead, 10 from a single company

 The Long War Ahead

-Ramadi wasn’t “won” in April 2004.
+Ramadi wasn't "won" in April 2004.
 It would remain a flashpoint for years, with U.S. forces returning again and again to root out resurgent insurgents and later ISIS fighters.
-The city became a case study in the complexity of urban warfare—where killing the enemy was only one part of the mission.
-Securing the population, rebuilding trust, and creating sustainable governance proved elusive.
-As the fighting dragged on, questions emerged about the broader goals of the war and the price being paid to achieve them.
+The city became a case study in the complexity of urban warfare. where killing the enemy was only one part of the mission.

 Still, what the Marines accomplished in those brutal days was undeniable.
-They didn’t just hold a city—they proved the resolve and resilience of American infantry under fire.
-Ramadi would remain a long-term fight, but the stand made in April 2004 by the “Magnificent Bastards” set the tone: that no matter how murky the mission, the Marines would show up, hold the line, and pay the price.
+They didn't just hold a city. they proved the resolve and resilience of American infantry under fire.

-1st Armored Division soldiers secure a street corner during a foot patrol in Ramadi, August 2006.
+1st Armored Division soldiers secure a street corner during a foot patrol in Ramadi, August 2006, showing the continued fight years after the First Battle

 Legacy of the First Battle